tedsluis/genai-proxy/README.md

 ## Use genai models in VSCode Copilot

-note: openai-compatible provider for copilot is available in VSCode(-insiders) 1.105.0 and above.
+note: The OpenAI-compatible provider for copilot is available in VSCode(-insiders) 1.105.0 and above.

 Edit VSCode(-insiders) settings to add the genai models: **Github > Copilot > Chat**